ant358/sim_doc/README.md

 ![Stanford slides image](docs/process.png "Process Overview")

 ## Usage
-The code requires python 3.11 and pandas.
+The code requires Python 3.11 and pandas to load the data.
-To run with the default test data run, `python main.py` from the root directory.
+To run with the default test data run `python main.py` from the root directory.
 There are command line arguments to change the data source and the number of hash functions used.
 See main.py for details.

 ## Next steps
 * To run on a larger dataset.
 * To run in docker
-* To run on json data
+* To run on json data - done
 * To add results for different thresholds to the output
+* Batch process millions of records keeping the unique ones each time

 ## References